Stacia Napierkowska: Biography

+She appeared as the ballerina Marfa Koutiloff, dancing dressed as a vampire bat, in an episode of the film serial Les Vampires (1915), directed by Louis Feuillade.

-and in 1920 by Simon Mondzain (Szymon Mondszajn).
+Konstantinos Dimitriadis made a sculpture of her in 1918, and she was painted by Simon Mondzain (Szymon Mondszajn) in 1920.

 As a film actress, she specialized in exotic, seductive roles, including the Salome character as envisioned by Oscar Wilde.

 In 1917, Napierkowska directed the short film L'Héritière de la manade.